One of the most common questions we get is “Why is my Internet so slow?”

 - It is important that you run these tests to ensure issues are not being caused by your CPE (Customer Premise Equipment).
 During a fault, if a technician is sent out to fix an issue and finds that it was caused by the CPE, an additional fee will be applied starting from $250.

-If you need additional support, please contact our Support Officer, Rob Ivory by submitting a support ticket or 1300 790 337.
+If you need additional support, please contact support by submitting a support ticket or calling 1300 790 337.